CustomNico/immfly-frontend-test/README.md

 🚫 Allow to select user's favourite pokemon and see them in a new page.
 Feel free to design it.

-🚫 Add a filter to search pookemon by name
+✅ Add a filter to search pokemon by name

 ✅ Use **styled-components**